 Cardiovascular scan comparison.

+We hope the above photos were helpful.
 Contact Amber today if you are in the market for one of our many types of medical imaging equipment.